Microlensing of non-singular black holes at finite size: a ray tracing approach: Weak gravitational lensing

 this choice of parameters corresponds to the numerical values we will eventually choose in the second part of the paper.
 We can now plot the different order contributions $\mu_\text{tot,0}$, $\mu_\text{tot,2}\epsilon^2$, and $\mu_\text{tot,3}\epsilon^3$ for the Schwarzschild metric and the Minkowski core metric with $\ell/(2GM) = 0.7$ (subcritical case, with horizons) and $\ell/(2GM) = 1.3$ (the supercritical case, no horizon) for illustrative purposes; the result can be seen in Fig.~\ref{fig:ppn-lightcurve}.

 The results are qualitatively similar between different non-singular models which is why we focus on the Minkowski core example.
 Since $a_1=b_1=1$ for all models considered, $\mu_\text{tot,0}$ agrees between all models since it only depends on $A_1 = 2(a_1+b_1)$.
 As expected, the next-to-leading-order contributions are heavily suppressed, but nevertheless distinct from the Schwarzschild case.
-In the point-source approximation, the net effect is a decrease in magnification.
+Computing the relative magnification deviations, we find for this numerical setup

+corresponding to percent-level increases in magnification.
+This again shows that the regulator $\ell$ increases magnification compared to the Schwarzschild case.

+Last, we point out that for larger regulators the black hole horizon disappears, resulting in a horizonless geometry.
+Then, the PPN magnification setup is no longer applicable since the horizon scale is no longer of physical significance.
+We take this as another argument to develop a numerical setup towards microlensing.